darkmarthur/StartOffseter/README.md

 **Enjoy creating and performing with fewer technical hiccups! 🎧**

-cd /Users/mariodominguez/Documents/MarioLiveSet\ Project/Resourcers/StartOffseter/StartOffseter
+cd /Users/mariodominguez/Documents/MarioLiveSet\ Project/Resourcers/StartOffseter/StartOffseter && source StartOffseter/bin/activate && python3 StartOffseter.py

-source StartOffseter/bin/activate
-StartOffseter.py
+found three audio libraries with python bindings that extract features from audio.
+They are not that easy to install since they are really in C and you need to properly compile the python bindings and add them to the path to import, but here they are:

+Yaafe
+Aubio
+LibXtract
+Essentia
+echo next remix